 Automate the waitlist process to quickly refill canceled appointments

 You can’t prevent all no-shows or last-minute cancellations, but you can respond to them more efficiently.
-Staff may spend hours each day calling patients to fill cancellations, but automation can accomplish that task in a matter of minutes without requiring any staff effort.
+Staff may manually call patients to backfill cancellations, but it can be time-consuming and costly.
+Automation can accomplish that task in a matter of minutes without staff effort.

 Keep patients engaged with prompt follow-up after they cancel or fail to show for an appointment

 Follow-up after a cancellation or no-show is important, not only for patient retention but also to ensure that essential medical needs are addressed before they get worse.
 Following up within 24 hours of a missed appointment can keep patients engaged in their care.
 Make sure your message conveys empathy and understanding, emphasizing that their provider wants to attend to their unaddressed medical needs as soon as possible.